Enhancing wind field resolution in complex terrain through a knowledge-driven machine learning approach: Method and set-up

 While overtraining of the terrain in the feature maps should be avoided, the generator should still have a chance to learn from the terrain corresponding to the input wind field.
 Therefore, the low-resolution input may also include as additional features the low-resolution height above the mean sea level, low-resolution terrain height, and/or height over the terrain in low resolution.
 Additionally, the low-resolution pressure can potentially contribute information and can be included as a feature in the low-resolution input.
 Each of these additional contributions can be toggled with a new hyperparameter, and the effect of each contribution is investigated as part of this work as explained in \textit{Experiment~1} in Section~\ref{subsec:cases}.

 It is well known that normalizing data tends to ease the training of NNs, and so here too all values are normalized to $[0,1]$, except for vector components, which are normalized to $[-1,1]$.
 One additional hyperparameter is added that toggles whether all input values are interpolated in the vertical direction to be evenly spaced with respect to the ground.
 The preprocessed data is then used as input (LR) and target (HR) of the generator and as ground truth (HR) for the discriminator.
 Note that the 3D vector field is kept in a cartesian coordinate system so that the wind vectors are parametrized in $u_x$, $u_y$, and $u_z$.
 The data is split into training, validation, and test data set with ratios [0.8,0.1,0.1] respectively.
+Moreover, during the testing phase, we conducted additional $800\times800m$ simulations to serve as input data for the trained model.
+The full training and testing pipeline is depicted in Figure \ref{fig:pipeline}.